kafka-ops/julie/docs/futures/use-of-custom-config-plans.rst

 What about from the CLI
 -----------

-As a user of the Kafka Topology Builder CLI, if interested to use Plans you can pass a file using the dedicated parameter.
+As a user of Julie Ops CLI, if interested to use Plans you can pass a file using the dedicated parameter.
 An example call will look like:

 .. code-block:: BASH